 Vatican News

-"This appeal is based on the conviction that it is essential to support any initiative of encounter that will help to stop hatred, protect coexistence, purify language and create peace.
-It is the responsibility of individuals and social actors!"
-These are the words that begin an interfaith appeal launched today in Rome and supported by representatives of Jewish, Christian and Muslim communities from all over Italy.
+“This appeal is based on the conviction that it is essential to support any initiative that promotes dialogue and helps to stop hatred, protect coexistence, purify language, and foster peace.
+This is the responsibility of individuals and social organizations!”
+This is how the interreligious appeal, published today in Rome, begins.
+It is supported by representatives of Jewish, Christian, and Muslim communities from across Italy.

-The document was signed by Noemi Di Segni (Union of Italian Jewish Communities), Yassine Lafram (Union of Italian Islamic Communities), Abu Bakr Moretta and Yahya Pallavicini (Italian Islamic Religious Community), Naim Nasrollah (President of the Rome Mosque) and Cardinal Matteo Maria Zuppi, President of the Italian Bishops' Conference.
+The document is signed by Noemi Di Segni (Union of Italian Jewish Communities), Yassine Lafram (Union of Italian Islamic Communities), Abu Bakr Moretta and Yahya Pallavicini (Italian Islamic Religious Community), Naim Nasrollah (Chairman of the Rome Mosque), and Cardinal Matteo Maria Zuppi, President of the Italian Episcopal Conference.

-The call will resonate particularly in the Middle East, the scene of increasingly tragic conflicts and tensions.
+The call will be particularly relevant in the Middle East, a region plagued by increasingly tragic conflicts and tensions.

-"Awareness of the dark times we are living through and the power of illusion to influence the tragedy unfolding in the Middle East calls us as leaders of religious communities, believers and citizens to denounce dangerous generalizations and harmful conflation of political, national and religious identities."
-The signatories go on to condemn "the abomination of propaganda that exploits naivety and emotional reactions, clouds sound judgment and trivializes the deep meaning of our own humanity," and fuels anti-Semitism, Islamophobia, and opposition to Catholic Christianity and religions in general.
-"Security can never be built on hatred.
-Justice for the Palestinian people, as well as security for the Israeli people, can only be achieved through mutual recognition, respect for basic rights and a willingness to communicate."
+“Aware of the dark times we are living through, and the forces of illusion that influence even the tragedy unfolding in the Middle East, we, as leaders of religious communities, believers, and citizens, are called to condemn dangerous generalizations and harmful conflations of political, national, and religious identity.”
+The signatories also condemn "the abomination of propaganda that exploits naivety and emotional reactions, obscures sound judgment, and trivializes the profound meaning of our own humanity," and that fuels antisemitism, Islamophobia, and hostility towards Catholicism and religions in general.
+"Security cannot be built on hatred.
+Justice for the Palestinian people, as well as security for the Israeli people, can only be achieved through mutual recognition, respect for fundamental rights, and a willingness to communicate."

 vaticannews.va/gnews.cz-jav